ENCODE-DCC/rna-seq-pipeline/docs/howto.md

 ## DNAnexus

-The goal is to run a Paired End, non strand specific experiment on DNAnexus platform.
+The goal is to run a paired-end, non-strand-specific experiment on DNAnexus platform.
 Before starting, make sure you have created a DNAnexus account, created a new project `[YOUR_PROJECT_NAME]`, installed the [DNAnexus SDK](https://wiki.dnanexus.com/Downloads#DNAnexus-Platform-SDK), and downloaded dxWDL as detailed in the [installation instructions](installation.md#dna-nexus).

 1. Get the code and move to the repo directory: